Kingscote railway station: History

 The station was opened in 1882, and as it was constructed under the influence of the London Brighton and South Coast Railway (LB&SCR), a then substantial provision of £17,000 was made to construct each two-platform through station on the line.
 The line's stations were designed to visually appeal to Victorian London-commuters, who had travelled into the Sussex countryside looking for either a commuter property, or country cottage for the weekend.
 The design is attributed to Thomas Myres in common with several other stations in Sussex.

-Designed in the then fashionable "Domestic Revival" style (similar to the later Tudor Revival architecture style), located on the westwards facing No.1 upside platform, the lavish main station building was designed as a two-storey villa with a T-shaped footprint, with a single storey wing each side: booking office and toilets to the north; waiting room and storage to the south.
+Designed in the then fashionable "Domestic Revival" style (similar to the later Tudor Revival architecture style), located on the eastwards facing No.1 upside platform, the lavish main station building was designed as a two-storey villa with a T-shaped footprint, with a single storey wing each side: booking office and toilets to the north; waiting room and storage to the south.
 All of this structure was fronted both sides by a timber-supported hipped canopy, which like all of the other buildings carried a hipped slate roof.
 The station had substantial sidings and a livestock loading dock located just to the north of No.1 platform.
 The downside No.2 platform was reached by a subway.
 The signal box was located on the north end of No.2 platform, and also controlled a single siding to the north of platform No.2.

 Located in an area remote from any significant residential or commercial development, the station became known as the quietest on the LB&SCR.
 Were it not for the wood and logging trade which was undertaken on leased land within the station site, it is likely that the Southern Railway would have closed the loss-making station to passengers in the 1920s.
 Resultantly, in 1910 the goods shed was moved to Horsted Keynes, and the northern sidings complex greatly simplified.
 In the 1930s, the Southern Railway removed many of the superfluous LB&SCR decorations, and shortened the downside facilities to what was basically an open-plan shelter located next to the footbridge.

 Closure

-The station closed on 29 May 1955.
+The station closed on 30 May 1955.
 As it was not one of the named locations in the Bluebell's original Act of Parliament, it - along with - remained closed when the line reopened from August 1956 to the second line closure in March 1958.
 The tracks were lifted by contractors in 1963, after which the site was sold to the original land owner.
 In the 1970s, the station was redeveloped as a fully residential house, with the downside No.2 platform demolished to allow substantial landscaping for a garden.